James Monroe Whitfield: Abolition and emigration movements

 Frederick Douglass visited Whitfield's barber shop in 1850.
 From their discussion, Douglass became deeply impressed by Whitfield's poetic abilities, calling him in the Anti-Slavery Bugle a "sable son of genius."
-Douglass was also impressed by his passion for abolition, commenting that his job as a barber was "painfully disheartening."
-Although Levine & Ivy, contemporary scholars, contend that the shop was a perfect place to network and exchange ideas.
+Douglass, impressed by Whitfield's passion for abolition, found Whitfield's job as a barber "painfully disheartening," though 21st-Century scholars Robert Levine and Ivy Wilson contend that the shop was a perfect place to network and exchange ideas.

-Beyond abolitionism, Whitfield originally became a prominent member of the Colonization Movement, a popular movement focused on African Americans returning to Africa and indigenous parts of the South or Central Americas.
-Whitfield broke with Douglass, who was not in favor of emigration and joined with Martin Delany, who favored Haiti or Central America as a location.
-In August 1853 Delaney, Whitfield and others issued a call for a national convention to address the topic to be held in August 1854 in Cleveland Ohio, which was published in Douglass's North Star.
-A heated debate between Douglass and Whitfield was published in several issues after that, which helped frame the issue.
+Beyond abolitionism, Whitfield originally became a prominent member of the Colonization Movement, which promoted African American emigration to Africa and indigenous parts of South or Central America.
+Whitfield broke with Douglass, who opposed emigration, and joined with Martin Delany, who favored Haiti or Central America as a destination.
+In August 1853 Delaney, Whitfield and others issued a call, published in Douglass's North Star, for a national convention to be held in August 1854 in Cleveland, Ohio to address the emigration proposal.
+A heated debate between Douglass and Whitfield, published in several issues after that, helped frame the issue.
 Whitfield became involved in a proposal by Missouri Senator Frank P. Blair to establish a colony for black colonization in Central America.
-Later, in 1859, Whitfield was possibly sent out to look for land for the project.
+Later, in 1859, Whitfield may have been sent to look for land for the project.

 After the Emancipation Proclamation was issued, Whitfield dropped the emigration issue and moved to California, where he believed there was still opportunity for black people to flourish without oppressive laws.